stevenbenner/ultrasfv/download.md

 **UltraSFV is currently in the Beta phase.
 It is not yet avaliable to the public.**

-UltraSFV should be released some time in December, 2008.

 ### Instructions

 * Click the download link above and download the installer file.